-Sankar led me to a small stool that faced a black box about the size of a shoebox.
-The box was fitted with a tiny lens that poked out toward my face and a bundle of wires that coiled back into his computer.
+Sankar led me to a small stool that faced a black box the size of a biscuit tin.
+The box was fitted with a tiny lens that poked out towards my face and a bundle of wires that coiled back into his computer.
 "You don't have to be so nervous," he assured me.
 Sticking out of another side of the black box was a wire leading to a hand-shaped pad covered in sensors.
 Sankar gave me an instruction: "When I say, put your hand on the pad."

-I'd come to Sankar's studio to have my aura photographed.
-Which isn't something I'd usually do, but I was looking into the phenomenon of "indigo children"—kids supposedly born into the next stage of human consciousness, possessing unusual and occasionally supernatural abilities.
-I'd heard that, when photographed by aura specialists such as Sankar, the full-body indigo halo that surrounds these kids—invisible, of course, to the naked eye—makes itself known.
+I'd come to Sankar's studio in Moorgate to have my aura photographed.
+Which isn't something I'd usually do, but I was looking into the phenomenon of "indigo children" – kids supposedly born into the next stage of human consciousness, possessing unusual and occasionally supernatural abilities.
+I'd heard that, when photographed by aura specialists such as Sankar, the full-body indigo halo that surrounds these kids – invisible, of course, to the naked eye – makes itself known.
 So naturally I wanted to see whether I was one of the blessed souls inhabiting this enlightened plane of being.

-Photo taken and aura registered, Sankar—a friendly man with a salt-and-pepper mustache and a studio full of crystals—beckoned me over to his computer to show me the result: a low-quality photograph of my face surrounded by a red cloud that looked like it had been inserted with the spray can tool on Microsoft Paint.
+Photo taken and aura registered, Sankar – a friendly man with a salt and pepper moustache and a studio full of crystals – beckoned me over to his computer to show me the result: a low quality photograph of my face surrounded by a red cloud that looked like it had been inserted with the spray-can tool on Microsoft Paint.

 The author's aura photograph.

-"You're a very active person, aren't you?" he asked.
-I guess I'm active—I mean, I work a lot more than I sleep and I always fall asleep on the sofa, so I'm never technically in bed...
+"You're a very active person, aren't you?" he asked me.
+I guess I'm active – I mean, I work a lot more than I sleep and I always fall asleep on the sofa, so I'm never technically in bed...
 “A person’s aura is divided into different sections," Sankar continued.
 "Each part gives us a reading of a different part of that person’s life.
 Your aura is intense red.”

 “All of it?”